 Please note: For those of you who have been coming to the Studio Tour in April for many years, the switch to November is permanent.
 Also Sunday hours end earlier at 3pm.

-Feel free to contact me with any questions through email at beverlyshipko@mac.com or by cell at 914-954-7779.
+Feel free to contact me with any questions through email at beverlyshipko@mac.com.
 You can also reach me on Facebook (Beverly Shipko, Artist) and Instagram (@beverlyshipko).

 This is always a joyful event for me.
 Hope you can make it.